Solar Array Development Requires Site-Specific Planning

 The Snyder & Associates design professionals also have experience with solar racking and tracking products.
 Site topography is thoroughly examined and can be cross-sectioned to determine if the natural lay of the land is capable of supporting the existing racking tolerances of the equipment to be used.
 Our team utilizes Civil 3D AutoCAD software to ensure constructability is fully achieved.

 For solar installation sites that will disturb more than one acre of land during construction activities, a stormwater pollution prevention plan (SWPPP) is required.
 Snyder & Associates considers the SWPPP a necessary and sound environmental practice.
-An SWPPP contains Best Management Practices (BMP) for protecting the site from erosion and sedimentation through the use of mitigation measures, such as native vegetation, swales, bioretention areas, and silt fences.
+An SWPPP contains Best Management Practices (BMP) for protecting the site from erosion and sedimentation through mitigation measures, such as native vegetation, swales, bioretention areas, and silt fences.

 Laying the Groundwork for Seamless Construction Staging & Regulatory Coordination

 For our designers, coordination with regulatory agencies represents more of a scheduling challenge to the project rather than a technical complication.
-Early coordination with these agencies is key so that timelines toward approvals can be understood and planned appropriately.
+Early coordination with these agencies is critical so that timelines toward approvals can be understood and planned appropriately.
 Agency coordination partners typically include local townships, county zoning boards, state departments of natural resources, and occasionally the U.S. Army Corps of Engineers.